s4011779/etech-bitb/README.md

 # Instructions

 ## Local VM:
-Create a local Linux VM
+Create a local Linux VM and ensure it is on bridged adapter network mode

 Update and Upgrade system packages: